-KIN.131 Personal Training II: Personal Fitness
+KIN 131 - Personal Training II: Personal Fitness Credit(s): 2

 Provides the academic and practical experience that will enable students to design personalized fitness training solutions for clients based on physical, health, and behavioral assessments and employing the American Council for Exercise (ACE) Integrated Fitness Model Components and Phases.
 Designed for students who plan to take the certification test from the American Council on Exercise (ACE) to be a certified personal fitness trainer.